theabbie/devrant-bot/README.md

 # DevRant Bot
 An NPM package to create DevRant Bots,
-Super easy to Implement,
+Super easy to implement,
-Never Care about Implementation again, just focus on functionality.
+Never care about implementation again, just focus on functionality.

 ![image](https://user-images.githubusercontent.com/17960677/96278822-9703a480-0ff3-11eb-804e-859ef31be175.png)
 ## How To Use
-This Package can be used to create Bots which will act when someone mentions it.
+This package can be used to create bots which will act when someone mentions it.
 It can then Reply to that mention with some text or image.
 ```js
 var Bot = require('devrant-bot');